Capital One Financial Corporation (COF) Downgrade Issued by Wall Street Gurus

 BofA Securities gave a rating of “Neutral” to COF, setting the target price at $113 in the report published on November 15th of the current year.

-Volatility was left at 3.31%, however, over the last 30 days, the volatility rate increased by 3.33%, as shares sank -11.39% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.44% upper at present.
+Volatility was left at 3.26%, however, over the last 30 days, the volatility rate increased by 4.26%, as shares sank -11.21% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -6.39% lower at present.

-During the last 5 trading sessions, COF rose by +5.14%, which changed the moving average for the period of 200-days by -35.50% in comparison to the 20-day moving average, which settled at $98.92.
-In addition, Capital One Financial Corporation saw -31.86% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, COF fell by -9.90%, which changed the moving average for the period of 200-days by -34.48% in comparison to the 20-day moving average, which settled at $97.16.
+In addition, Capital One Financial Corporation saw -39.44% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading